 To the south open farmland and countryside is littered with small villages and farm houses.
 The village of Antrobus has a small golf course approximately 1.5 nautical miles from Stretton.

 HELPFUL HINT -This VRP is situated in the Manchester Low Level Route.
-If routing via the Low Level Route it is advised that you monitor Manchester Radar on 118.580 and squawk the Manchester Frequency Monitoring Code 7366.
+If routing via the Low Level Route it is a requirement that you monitor Manchester Radar on 118.580 and squawk one of the Frequency Monitoring Codes related to your current flight rules.
+Alternatively, pilots may monitor Liverpool Radar on 119.855 and squawk their Frequency Monitoring Code or request a service from either ATSU.

 *The Manchester Low Level Route is still part of the Manchester CTR and is Class D airspace however aircraft and helicopters may operate within the Low Level Route without an ATC clearance subject to the criteria detailed in the Manchester AIP.